msathiyakeerthi/LLMOPS-AIRFLOW-GKE-Gemma/README.md

-# MLOps Codelab with Airflow on GKE
+# LLMOps with Airflow on GKE

 ## Set environment variable
 ```